-A connected flow or energy meter based on pulses (S7) can limit the flow or energy to a set maximum value.
+A connected flow or energy meter based on M-bus signal can limit the flow or energy to a set maximum value.
 Furthermore, the limitation can be in relation to the outdoor temperature.
 Typically, the lower the outdoor temperature, the higher the accepted flow / power.
-When the A260 is used in an ECL Comfort 310 the flow / energy signal can alternatively come as an M-bus signal.